-4. On Google Chromebooks keyboards on the top row, there is a fullscreen key which is a box with an arrow in the top left and bottom right corners, similar to the picture of the key shown to the right.
-Pressing this key makes the browser window full screen or not full screen.
+4. On Google Chromebook keyboards, there is a fullscreen key.
+Its identifying icon is a box with an arrow in the top left and bottom right corners, similar to the image at right.
+Pressing this key makes the browser, usually Google Chrome, toggle its full screen mode.

 Tip: On non-Chromebook computers, the fullscreen key is typically the F11 function key to get into and out of fullscreen mode.